 As part of its research, the study compared NFV architectures against traditional architectures as part of an independent, multi-year, multi-scenario economic analysis – looking specifically at a Machine-to-Machine (M2M) service offering and a large-scale, consumer broadband service – two common services being deployed over NFV based networks today.

-Finally, the study sought to compare the inherent characteristics and capabilities of leading NFV solutions to determine which capabilities were necessary to achieve the greatest economic impact – from both a capital expenditure and revenue-generation standpoint.
+Finally, the study sought to compare the inherent characteristics and capabilities of leading NFV solutions to determine which capabilities were necessary to achieve the greatest economic impact – from both a capital expenditure and a revenue-generation standpoint.